-This is the best chocolate filled cookies recipe!
+These chocolate filled cookies are so good!
 These cookies are soft, chewy, sweet, and stuffed with chocolate.
 They are easy to make and take less than 10 minutes to bake.
-You can also make them gluten free, dairy free and vegan too!
+You can also make them gluten-free, dairy-free and vegan too!

 Why you will love this recipe:

 - These cookies filled with chocolate taste amazing!
-Sweet, soft and full of melted, gooey chocolate.
+They are sweet, soft and full of melted, gooey chocolate.

-- This homemade cookie recipe is made with simple pantry staple ingredients including flour, butter, coconut sugar, maple syrup and chocolate.
+- This homemade cookie recipe is made with simple pantry staple ingredients and is very adaptable - you can fill these cookies with any type of chocolate that you like.

 - These chocolate stuffed cookies can easily be made gluten free, dairy free and vegan.